rust-lang/rfcs/text/3691-trusted-publishing-cratesio.md

 These tokens have some security flaws:

-1. By default, they are long-lived and do not expire.
+1. They can have no expiration (as of Sept 12 2024, they default to 90 days).
 2. They can be used from any source without restriction.
     - For example, the same token can be used from a GitHub Actions workflow or from a personal workstation.
 3. When using the tokens in automated workflows, they must be created in advance and copied by a human -- increasing the risk of accidental exposure.